kalfasyan/desto/README.md

 When you start `desto`, it creates `desto_scripts/` and `desto_logs/` folders in your current directory.
 Want to use your own locations?
 Just change these in the settings, or set the `DESTO_SCRIPTS_DIR` and `DESTO_LOGS_DIR` environment variables.

 Your scripts show up automatically—no setup needed.
+Both `.sh` (bash) and `.py` (Python) scripts are supported with automatic detection and appropriate execution.
 Ready to launch?
 Just:

 1. Name your `tmux` session
 2. Select one of your scripts